Home

 Care of Taro and Lettuce

-Care of Taro and Lettuce include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Lettuce pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Lettuce include pruning, fertilizers, watering etc. Taro pruning is done and Lettuce pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Lettuce needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants